jfortner753/synthergy-engine-output/core/systems/reflexive_science/README.md

-# Reflexive Science Pack
+# Reflexive Science

-A tiny starter kit for running science as a **living feedback loop**.
+A tiny starter kit example for running science as a **living feedback loop**.
 Pick a mode, adopt the seat rotation, and attach receipts to every claim.

 ## Files in this folder